Cloudy Urine: Causes, Treatments, and What Does It Mean

 However, it is important to mention that none of these food items, if consumed in moderation should cause cloudy urine.
 If the symptom persists despite looking into your diet you should consult your doctor.

 When Should You See a Doctor?

 If you have cloudy urine that lasts more than a few days, you should contact your doctor for a diagnosis and treatment, particularly if you have other symptoms.

 Call your doctor right away if cloudy urine is followed by intense discomfort and/or blood.
-Blood in your urine for any reason, as well as any irregular urine color that isn’t explained by prescription or diet, should always be checked out by your doctor.
+Blood in your urine for any reason, as well as any irregular urine colour that isn’t explained by prescription or diet, should always be checked out by your doctor.

 To figure out what’s causing your cloudy urine, your doctor may perform a urinalysis, urine culture, imaging, or other tests.

-Cloudy urine can be caused by a variety of illnesses, including urinary tract infections (UTIs) and mild dehydration.
+Cloudy urine may be caused by a variety of illnesses, including urinary tract infections (UTIs) and mild dehydration.
 To avoid problems, early identification and treatment are critical in cases where other symptoms emerge.
 Make a list of any other symptoms you notice and tell your doctor about them.
 This could help identify the diagnosis and treatment options.
-Most people can clear up the underlying reason for hazy urine by working with a doctor and following their instructions.
+Most people may clear up the underlying reason for hazy urine by working with a doctor and following their instructions.